 MS in Special Education - In-Service (certified educators)

-- courses and internships for initial teacher certification in teaching students with mild to severe disabilities,
+- courses and internships for initial teacher certification in teaching students with mild to moderate disabilities,

 - coursework in various specialty areas such as teaching students who are gifted and talented and students on the autism spectrum, and

 - preparation to collaborate effectively in school-wide, multi-tiered systems of support, e.g., Response to Intervention (RTI).

 Current general education teachers, specialty area professionals such as occupational therapists, special education teachers, education technicians (Ed Techs), and people with a bachelor's degree seeking a new teaching career in special education who also hold a professional teaching certificate are among those for whom the program is intended.
 This is not intended for those seeking initial 282 certification.

 In-Service Concentration (certified educators)

 This concentration is especially designed for educators who are interested in working with students who have disabilities and/or are gifted and talented.
 Through this concentration, students can also apply to the Applied Behavior Analysis certificate program.
 In addition, the courses that graduate students may select for their electives range from working with students with mild disabilities in a general education classroom to working with students who are gifted and talented.